 Of course, we cannot apply a generalization to the entire population for an online survey in which we invited friends and random visitors to some websites.
 Similarly, we cannot do this by walking the two streets of one city and asking people for their opinion.
 Since we do not know the probability of inclusion, we do not know the probability of being wrong.

 If such a probability is unknown, one can at best presume – based on past experience – that the findings apply to the entire population.
 However, past experience usually varies greatly.
 This problem is similar to television or radio polls, where the opinion of the general population can be completely different from the opinion of a few thousand individuals that decided to participate.

-If one wishes to draw conclusions about the entire population based on a web surveys, there are three options:
+If one wishes to draw conclusions about the entire population based on web surveys, there are three options:

-To carry out a high quality web survey based on the general population, one requires:
+To carry out a high-quality web survey based on the general population, one requires:

 In case of a limited budget there are two possibilities:

 - Either to obtain help from a commercial internet panel (if there are free capacities);